jiayihu/pretty-algorithms/README.md

 # Pretty algorithms

-Common useful algorithms written in modern, pretty and easy-to-understand Javascript with [real-world usage](#real-world-algorithms) examples.
+Common useful algorithms written in modern, pretty and easy-to-understand Javascript along with [real-world usage](#real-world-algorithms) examples.
 Typescript has been used only for type checking and better auto-documentation, code is in pure ES6.

 All the algorithms are also tested using [Jest](http://facebook.github.io/jest/) with the help of custom nice-to-read diffs for data structures.